 Many women (okay, me) dread the days leading up to our monthly periods.
-From the bloating, cramps, and breakouts to the mood swings and all-around icky feelings, PMS is a total drag and a legit strain on life.
+From the bloating, cramps, and breakouts to the unexpected accidents of early periods to mood swings and all-around icky feelings, PMS is a total drag and a legit strain on life.
 So when I heard that magnesium may help ease—and in some cases prevent—symptoms that I experience 12 times a year, I had to investigate.

 You’ve probably already heard of the many ways to use the natural powerhouse: It can help with anxiety, insomnia, migraines and IBS, and even get your skin glowing.
 And now, medical and wellness pros are recommending the nutrient as a natural way to ease pre-period pain.

 I spoke with two firm believers in the mineral’s PMS-fighting power: Dr. Lara Briden, naturopathic doctor and author of Period Repair Manual, and Kat Schneider, CEO and founder of natural supplement brand Ritual.
 (As if you needed further convincing to whip up a batch of magnesium-packed PMS brownies during your next cycle.)

 Keep reading for how to unleash the power of magnesium for menstrual cramps

 Let’s start with the basics.
 One reason why many of us need to add magnesium into our diets is because we aren’t getting enough of it through food alone.
 “It’s estimated that about two-thirds of Americans have a magnesium deficiency,” says Dr. Briden.
 And low levels of the mineral can have a major impact on how your body feels during your cycle.
 “Magnesium deficiency increases both the contractility of smooth muscle and the level of prostaglandins, which are the inflammatory compounds that drive period pain.”
 This is basically a recipe for killer cramps.